The Barbarian's Bride: Anime

 In October 2024, it was announced that the manga will receive an anime television series adaptation.
-The series will be produced by Jumondou and directed by Takayuki Tanaka, with scripts written by Miya Asakawa, characters designed by Masayoshi Kikuchi, Mayumi Fujita and Hajime Hatakeyama, and music composed by Arisa Okehazama.
+The series will be produced by Jumondou and directed by Takayuki Tanaka, with series composition by Miya Asakawa and Takashi Yamori, characters designed by Masayoshi Kikuchi, Mayumi Fujita and Hajime Hatakeyama, and music composed by Arisa Okehazama.
 The series was originally scheduled for October 2025, but was later delayed due to plans to improve the series' quality.
-It is set to premiere in April 2026.
-Crunchyroll will stream the series under the title The Warrior Princess and the Barbaric King.
+The series aired from April 9 to June 25, 2026, on AT-X and other networks.
+The opening theme song, "Beautiful", is performed by Mayu Maeshima, while the ending theme song, "Shiru Beki Koto", is performed by Sajou no Hana.
+Crunchyroll is streaming the series under the title The Warrior Princess and the Barbaric King.